gelndjj/gelndjj/README.md

 ## Usually working with

-- Microsoft 365, Microsoft Entra ID, Intune, and Microsoft Graph
+- M365, Entra ID, Intune, and Graph
 - PowerShell, Python, and Azure Automation
 - Identity workflows, reporting, and administrative tooling
 - Desktop interfaces for tasks that deserve something friendlier than a terminal